Juniper/contrail-kubernetes-docs/install/kubernetes/non-nested-kubernetes.md

 2. Installed and running Kubernetes cluster on same Bare Metal server (or Virtual Machine) as used in step 1.

-3. Label the above node (where Contrail controller is running) using following:
+3. Label the Kubernetes master node using following command:

 ```
        kubectl label node <node> node-role.opencontrail.org/controller=true